sirprize/scribbled/scribble/scribbled-readme/scribble.md

 + Responsive and fluid layout based on [HTML5 Boilerplate](http://html5boilerplate.com/)
 + Third party integrations: Opengraph, Google Analytics etc

-Scribbled is a concrete implementation of [Scrubble](https://github.com/sirprize/scrubble) and merely provides configuration, bootstrapping, templates and stylesheets.
+Scribbled is a concrete implementation of [Scrubble](https://github.com/sirprize/scrubble) and merely provides configuration and bootstrapping.
 Use it as the starting point for your own app and start scribblin'

 ## Get Scribbled